 Thanks to its new mechanism of action, the drug candidate GAO-3-02 aspire to address both seizures and cognitive impairment related to epilepsy, in a sustained fashion, and with a good tolerance.

-Due to the pharmacological properties of its drug candidates, GAOMA Therapeutics aims to explore the potential benefits of these molecules in other indications than epilepsy, both in the fields of neurological and non-neurological disorders.
+GAOMA’s story started with epilepsy, but our objective is not to stop there.
+We aim to progressively explore the benefits of our molecules in other indications too, both in the fields of neurological and non-neurological disorders.